World Press Photo 2013 Exhibition

 Sure the industry is tougher than ever and sometimes you ave absolutely no clue as to where it is headed when giants like Getty Images makes 35 million images free to use.

-Of course I would wonder more than ever if I can ever have a place in this ever changing industry.
+Of course I would wonder more than ever if I can ever have a place in this ever-changing industry.

-It is comforting to know that there are more opportunities than ever now that our audience are more visually driven but I can’t help but find myself having to master new skills like video and multi-media production along with writing just to stay relevant.
+It is comforting to know that there are more opportunities than ever now that our audience is more visually driven but I can’t help but find myself having to master new skills like video and multi-media production along with writing just to stay relevant.